 Data for Trees in Python

-• Newick.R: has code that we will use to visualize the trees that we make
+• Newick.R: an R script we will use to visualize the trees we produce.

 Dataclasses